hgupta01/Weather_Intensity_Recognition/README.md

 ## Overview

 We provide the implementation used for the evaluation of VARG dataset.
-We used the TSM implementation and modified it to work with our custom dataset.
+We used the several deep learning based video classificatin models as backbone and implemented custom classification head.

 ## Content